 If you’re in Berlin in summer, head to the huge Tiergarten park for a picnic among its 600 acres of lawns and lakes.
 Or for an afternoon on the beach, take a 20-minute train ride south-west of the city to Strandbad Wannsee, a lido with over a kilometre of sand.
 There’s also the smaller Strandbar Mitte urban beach along the River Spree by Museum Island from April to September.

 For classical music fans, there are free lunchtime concerts at 1pm on Tuesdays in the foyer of the Berlin Philharmonic from September–June.
 They’re performed by members of the orchestra and music students and last around 40 minutes.
 Get there early as they’re limited to 1500 spaces.
-There’s also the annual Fête de la Musique in June with free music concerts, from classical and jazz to reggae and punk, performed in over 100 venues across the city from 4pm to 10pm.
+There’s also the annual Fête de la Musique on 21 June 2020 from 4pm to 10pm with free music concerts, from classical and jazz to reggae and punk, in 100 venues across the city.

 Money-saving museums and galleries

 Berlin’s Museum Island is a UNESCO World Heritage Site which is home to five museums with artifacts from 6000 years of history.
-Each museum charges €10–12 for entry (half price for concessions).
-But better value is the combined one-day Museum Island area ticket which costs €18 (€9 for concessions).
-Entry is free to all the museums for under 18s.
+Each museum charges €10–12 for entry (half price for concessions and free for under 18s).
+But better value is the combined one-day Museum Island ticket wsich included skip-the-line-access and costs €18 (€9 for concessions).

 Many of the city’s other museums are free to enter, including the Palace of Tears, Allied Museum and Topography of Terror – see this full list.
 Other museums have free entry on certain days.
 The Märkisches city history museum, Nikolaikirche church, Ephraim-Palais and Bröhan museum of art nouveau and art deco all have free entry on the first Wednesday of the month.